AnggaR96s/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## I used to hate facial hair, but then it grew on me.